nzbs/board2nzb/README.md

 1. Checkout the git repository to your webserver root: `git clone ... `
 2. Install dependencies using [composer](https://getcomposer.org/): `composer install`
 3. Create your custom config.php using config.sample.php
+4. Create & make sure the /api/templates_c/ directory is writable for the webserver

 ## Perform the first search
 Open index.php in your browser and use the search field to receive results and test your configuration.